audreymcgrath/Case-Study/README.md

 ## Landscape

 * What domain of the financial industry is the company in?
+Betterment is part of the personal investment domain.
 * What have been the major trends and innovations of this domain over the last 5–10 years?

 * What are the other major companies in this domain?